-Ben Carson, One Nation - A Book Review
+One Nation, by Ben Carson, M.D. - Book Review

-Dr. Carson implores that we go beyond pure knowledge saying "the wise use of knowledge is more important than knowledge itself", contrary to the adage that knowledge is power. and that we need to "act like mature adults who can tolerate hearing something about which we disagree and still remain civil and open-minded."
+Expanding on the adage that knowledge is power, Dr. Carson implores that we go beyond pure knowledge saying "the wise use of knowledge is more important than knowledge itself."
+He believes that we need to "act like mature adults who can tolerate hearing something about which we disagree and still remain civil and open-minded."

 Civil Rights Issues in the 1960s

 He feels more emphasis is placed on sports and athletes than on the value of a good education.
 We see this in the comparison of teacher's salaries.
 Those who shape the minds of future generations, are paid a pittance compared to the cost to the multi-million dollar stadiums where all star high school athletes compete for trophies.
 He mentions that few schools have a showcase full of trophies for nerds.